 |Antec Three Hundred Two Computer Case - Creating an Internal Air Scoop

-The second thing is
+The second thing is two

 This is the beginning of the first cut.
 Notice how my sabre saw's base plate is at full slant.
 You'll probably need to do the same.
 Stop at each tab space to avoid damaging them.

-You won't be able to cut right to end, so nibble in with a dremel and cutting wheel.
+You won't be able to cut right to the end, so nibble in with a dremel and cutting wheel.
 Then remove the rivet at the top of the cut in the 5-1/2" bay, and the second holding the flap from the bottom of the case.

 These are the only two tools I use to remove the top inside rivet.
 Make crosses in the top until you hit the case.
 Then squeeze the rivet tops and break off the scored surface.
 Allow the bottom of the rivets to drop out.

-The new rough window onto the motherboard.
+The new rough window onto the motherboard after hammering the crease.